+Figure 5.1 – A potential metric for adding DCA characteristics to data sheers is presented as the envelopes shapes of the DCA results of all three test batteries at 20°C. DCA has been plotted against OCV for both charging and discharging SoC steps and the lines of the envelope go through the 10th microcycle from each set of 20 microcycles

+It must be recognised, however, that, in-keeping with all standard tests, there may be a variable relationship between a batteries performance in a DCA test and its performance in real-life

 Future study

+While the increase of the charging current to 4C obtained an enhanced picture of the behaviour of the batteries, the true performance of the FTZ12–HEV whilst in the lowest SoC is still unknown.
+Therefore, the current would need to be increased to ensure that the battery would limit at all SoCs.
+As the current limit of the rig used in this piece of work is limited to 100 A it was not possible to increase the current whilst still including the string of Exide batteries.
+Therefore work is currently ongoing in to this area with equipment capable of applying higher currents.

 When viewing the two sets of results it appears that an increase in microcycle charging current leads to an increase in DCA even when the battery is in a higher SoC and is therefore limiting.
-When, for example, the FTZ12-HEV consistently limits during the 90% SoC discharging set of microcycles the two sets of results limit at different values.
+When, for example, the FTZ12–HEV consistently limits during the 90% SoC discharging set of microcycles the two sets of results limit at different values.
 The results for the 1.67C tests have the 90% discharging steps limit around 0.5 A/Ah with a maximum of 1A\Ah being reached for 40°C while, for the 4C set of results, the DCA only limits at 0.5 during the 0°C and reaches 2.9 A/Ah during the test at 40°C. The current fall time in both sets of tests remains fairly constant at ~3-4 seconds regardless of initial charging pulse value.
 As the voltage also remains consistent during the pulses the impedance of the test battery can be investigated, focusing on before and after high rate, to determine why the current falls away at the same rate.
-These impedance tests can also be completed at the set test SoCs to give insight on how the impedance changes with SoC and what affects this may have on DCA.
-These tests can be completed before and after a full series of tests to gain insight on what affects this testing has on the impedance of the battery and therefore how they affect the batteries state of health.
-These investigations can be expanded to gauge what affect the higher voltage limit of 16 V has on the battery, even when applied for a short time.
-As the YTX9-BS failed before the 4C series of testing could be completed the increase in upper voltage limit may be having a detrimental effect on the battery.
-Therefore these DCA tests can be completed again with a decreased upper voltage limit of 14.8 V giving an insight into how the upper voltage limit during microcycles effects the batteries state of health.
+These impedance tests can also be completed at the set test SoCs, so as to give insight into how the impedance changes with SoC and what effects this may have on DCA.
+These tests can be completed before and after a full series of tests to gain insight into what effect this testing has on the impedance of the battery and therefore how they affect the battery’s state of health.
+These investigations can be expanded to gauge what effect the higher voltage limit of 16 V has on the battery, even when applied for a short time.
+As the YTX9–BS failed before the 4C series of testing could be completed, the increase in upper voltage limit may be having a detrimental effect on the battery.
+Therefore these DCA tests can be completed again with a decreased upper voltage limit of 14.8 V giving an insight into how the upper voltage limit during microcycles effects the battery’s state of health.
 This will also allow a comparison between any benefits to DCA the increased limit may have and how this effects the change in impedance before and after testing